1. How much money is available (ESF+national funding)?

 - Prevention of working poverty and improvement of the employment situation of the working poor

 - Marginalised groups with low levels of ability to work and employability, such as people with disabilities, people with migrant backgrounds, and those with low qualifications

 - Young people who are not in employment, education or in formal training (NEETS)

 - Persons who are at risk of poverty in spite of employment (working poor)

 - The provinces (Länder)

-- Federal Ministry of Labour, Social Affairs, Health and Consumer Protection, Division VI/A/ST
+- Federal Ministry of Labour, Family and Youth, Division IIII/A/ST

 - The provincial government of Burgenland (Office for Women’s Affairs + Department 6)